alanszlosek/coders/readme.txt

-Ths is some sample text
+This is some sample text